Nivola/beedrones/README.md

 See the list of contributors who participated in this project in the file AUTHORS.md contained in each specific project.

 ## Copyright
-CSI Piemonte - 2018-2021
+CSI Piemonte - 2018-2022

+Regione Piemonte - 2020-2022

 ## License
-See the LICENSE.txt file for details
+See the *LICENSE.txt file for details